syl-oh/composing-app/README.md

 Checkout my [website](https://personal-website-70fad.web.app/) to see a video demonstration of the app!

 ## Contact
 Interested in the project?
-Got a feature you would like to see in the app?
+Got a feature you would like to see in the app? <br>
 [Email me](mailto:k.manku4@gmail.com) - let's chat!